 - Should Retinol or Retinoid go over water based products?
 Brandon advises applying Retinoids over water based serums, as light oil formulations penetrate into the skin better than water.
 The Retinoid will still absorb through the water serums.
 You should wait until they are fully absorbed and your skin feels dry before applying the Retinoid.

 - Which Retinoid product should I choose?
 The Ordinary has come out with several new Retin formulas recently.
 They will be discontinuing 1% Retinol in silicone as it has a history of causing irritation.
 Granactive Retinoid 5% is Brandon’s recommendation.
 It has a good concentration of Hydroxypinacolone Retinoate and is not likely to cause irritation, whereas the Retinol formulas will likely cause redness and peeling.
-You might want to start with a lower concentration of Retinoid if you have sensitive or eczema prone skin.
+You might want to start with a lower concentration of Retinoid if you have sensitive or eczema prone skin but you can still use it.

 - I have been using my The Ordinary regimen for a while and it doesn’t seem to work anymore, in fact my skin is really bad now.
 What’s happened?– There could be a few things at work here.
 You could be overdoing it, there is such a thing as over exfoliation.
 If you’re using a few acids, a retinoid, the weekly acid peel and a cleansing brush, your poor face doesn’t stand a chance.
 Overdoing it can cause open pores, increased oiliness, acne, shiny taut skin and worsening fine lines.
 Pay attention to what your skin is telling you and scale back.
 It could also be a specific ingredient that is worsening your skin, you’ll have to do your detective work to figure out which one.
 Niacinamide is a trigger for lots of people’s acne, others report Hyaluronic Acid and the Advanced Retinoid as causes for their flare ups.
 If you have an inkling that it might be a specific product then cut it right out and see if things get better.The other cause of worsening skin is Purging.
 Purging occurs when acids or retinoids temporarily worsen acne (for 4-8 weeks).
 Purging is the worsening of acne in the area that acne normally occurs- so it doesn’t happen all over the shop.
 If you come out in spots in places that you don’t normally, it’s probably an ingredient that doesn’t agree with you and it won’t be temporary.
 It’s a matter of trial and error, but it’s fantastic when things start to go right.